J. Paul Oetken: Federal judicial service

 On January 26, 2011, President Barack Obama nominated Oetken to serve on the United States District Court for the Southern District of New York to replace Judge Denny Chin, who was elevated to the United States Court of Appeals for the Second Circuit.
 New York Senator Charles Schumer recommended Oetken to the post.
 Schumer recommended Oetken a year after he recommended former Assistant United States Attorney Daniel S. Alter, also openly gay, whom the White House declined to nominate after concluding, because of statements that had been attributed to Alter, that his nomination was unlikely to survive the 60-vote threshold needed to overcome a filibuster in the Senate.
 Schumer stated that diversity was a consideration in his recommendations for federal judgeships, and that he was "shocked to learn" that no openly gay men had served on the federal bench.
 The Senate confirmed Oetken on July 18, 2011, by an 80–13 vote.
 He received his commission on July 20, 2011.
 At the time of his confirmation, Oetken was the second openly gay Article III judge in the country, after Deborah Batts, and the first openly gay male federal judge.

 Personal life

 Oetken lives with his husband, Makky Pratayot, in Manhattan.
 They were married on September 6, 2014, at the Jane by Judge Alison Nathan.

-Oetken officiated the wedding of lawyer and legal commentator David Lat.